VicenteMartiCentelles/CageCavityCalc/README.md

 ```

 ### Example 4
+Read MDAnalysis universe files and calculate the volume for all frames of the trajectory.
 The obtained cavity volumes in all the structures of the trajectory can be saved using the following script.
 The number of atoms is kept constant by setting additional grid points is in existing grid point, or in case when there is no cavity it is set to (0,0,0), when necessary.

 ```
 from CageCavityCalc.CageCavityCalc import cavity import MDAnalysis

 syst = MDAnalysis.Universe("short.gro", "short.xtc")
 volume = []